 Steve Waugh played his final Test, at his home ground, the SCG.
 India and Sachin Tendulkar nearly stole his thunder before he came out in the fourth innings to score 80 to draw the Test and the series.
-Tendulkar, whose previous scores in the series had been 0, 1, 37, 0, 44, scored his then-best 241.
-VVS Laxman made his second century of the series and the two added 353 - the highest fourth-wicket stand for India - and India got to 705 for 7, at the time their highest total ever.
-They did not enforce the follow-on, and on the final day, when it was more or less evident the game was headed for a draw, the Waugh farewell party, begun at Brisbane, swung into action.
+Tendulkar, whose previous scores in the series had been 0, 1, 37, 0 and 44, made 241, his highest score at the time.
+VVS Laxman made his second century of the series, and the two added 353 - the highest fourth-wicket stand for India - and India got to 705 for 7, at the time their highest total ever.
+They did not enforce the follow-on, and on the final day, when it was more or less evident the game was headed for a draw, the Waugh farewell party, which had begun in Brisbane, swung into action.
 At the end of the game Waugh was carried around the ground by his team-mates.
 Wisden wrote: "No one had ever left the cricketing stage like this; no one had dared."

 In one of the most dramatic finishes to any Test match, Australia made 111, the dreaded Nelson, to lose the Sydney Test to South Africa by an excruciating five runs.
 Ali Bacher, quoted in Wisden, called it "our finest achievement ever".
 Fanie de Villiers' 6 for 43 made it possible, as he nailed Australia's top four.
 It's a match often remembered for Damien Martyn's injudicious waft to cover - he didn't play another Test for over six years.

 Another dramatic finish featuring Australia.
 They completed a nerve-shredding 36-run victory over an exasperating Pakistan side in Sydney to become just the sixth team in Test history to win after trailing by 200-plus on the first innings.
-After bowling Australia out for 127 (Mohammad Asif took 6 for 41), Pakistan piled up 333.
-Michael Hussey brought Australia back into the game with an unbeaten 134, adding 123 with Peter Siddle (38 in 217 minutes) for the ninth wicket, to set Pakistan 176 to get in over a day and a half.
+After Mohammad Asif took six, sending Australia crashing to 127 all out, Pakistan piled up 333.
+Michael Hussey brought Australia back into the game with an unbeaten 134, putting on 123 with Peter Siddle for the ninth wicket, to set Pakistan 176 to get in over a day and a half.
 Pakistan lost six wickets in reaching 103 but their newest batting hope, Umar Akmal, was still around.
 When he fell, trying to go over the infield, it was all over.
 Nathan Hauritz, the offspinner Pakistan had targeted though the summer, took 5 for 53.

 Despite the final day of the second Test between England and India in Calcutta starting with India needing 21 runs to avoid an innings defeat and only three wickets remaining, a near-capacity crowd, estimated at around 90,000, turned up to watch.
 Wisden reported that "ecstatic scenes were witnessed when India avoided an innings defeat", but the end came soon afterwards as England wrapped-up a ten-wicket win.

-Near the other end of the scale, Dayle Hadlee was born today.
-His achievements in Test cricket (71 wickets at 33.64) didn't match those of his famous brother Sir Richard (431 at 22.29) but they might have come closer if hadn't lost part of a toe when he ran over his own foot with a lawnmower.
+Birth of Dayle Hadlee, whose achievements in Test cricket (71 wickets at 33.64) didn't match those of his famous brother Sir Richard (431 at 22.29) but they might have come closer if Dayle hadn't lost part of a toe when he ran over his own foot with a lawnmower.
 His father, Walter, and his brother Barry also played for New Zealand.

 Australia whitewashed an injury-hit Sri Lanka 3-0, which may have taken the bite off losing at home to South Africa.
-It capped off an incredible year for captain Michael Clarke, who scored three double-centuries, one triple and notched up 1706 runs at nearly 90.
+It capped an incredible year for captain Michael Clarke, who scored three double-centuries, one triple, and notched up 1706 runs at nearly 90.

-Yet another Don Bradman entry.
-Batting for New South Wales against Queensland in Sydney, he hit a megalithic 452, the highest score in first-class cricket before Hanif Mohammad's 499 in 1958-59, and the highest not-out score before Brian Lara's 501 in 1994.
+Batting for New South Wales against Queensland in Sydney, Don Bradman hit a megalithic 452, the highest score in first-class cricket before Hanif Mohammad's 499 in 1958-59, and the highest not-out score before Brian Lara's 501 in 1994.
 He was just 21.

 Three giants from Oz bowed out.
 For Greg Chappell, Dennis Lillee and Rod Marsh, the Sydney Test against Pakistan included their last day in Test cricket.
 Chappell made 7110 runs and 24 hundreds.
-He also held a record 122 catches, including seven in one match, while Lillee took 355 wickets and Marsh made 355 dismissals - all of these Test records at the time.
-Ninety-five of those Marsh and Lillee featured both those players: c Marsh b Lillee is the most frequent dismissal in Test history.
+He also held a record 122 catches, including seven in one match, while Lillee finished on 355 wickets and Marsh on 355 dismissals as well - all of these Test records at the time.
+Ninety-five of those Marsh and Lillee ones featured both those players: c Marsh b Lillee is the most frequent dismissal in Test history.